 You do that by lowering the pressure in your eye, even if it seems normal.
 Generally, the more damage you have, the lower you want the pressure.

 - Prostaglandins: They help your eye fluid drain better.
-They’re usually the first choice.
+They’re usually the first line of treatment.

 - Beta-blockers: They make your eyes produce less fluid.

 If drops alone don’t do the job, you might also take a pill.
 Usually, it’s a drug called a carbonic anhydrase inhibitor.

 Laser therapy.
 If drugs don’t work, your doctor can use a laser to open up clogs and help your eyes drain better.
 They can do this in their office.

 Surgery.
 If laser therapy doesn’t help, you might move onto different types of surgery, such as: